manasseh-zw/apollo/README.md

 decision use semi agentic research process where i have agents that i invoke explicly as part of an overall multi step process, this is some what more deterministic and less room for error due to llm hallucniation, Alternative 2 fully agentic with plugins for external services... this is of cause has more room for error but embraces the fully agentic approach.. idea: use a shared state between agents instead of each agent publishing all results into the group chat.. which wont be that great for the context

+struggled to undersatnd the relationshp between the dotnet semantic kernel memory capabilities and the Kernel Memeory,

+understood that the kernel memory plugin makes chunking, tokenizing and ingesting data into the vector store simpler